lowercase-app/learn/docs/user/settings.md

 If you do this, all of your content will be immediately removed.
 :::

 Once you delete your account, **it's gone**.
-This action will cancel your subscription and delete your account immediately.
+This action will remove your patron subscription (if applicable) and delete your account immediately.